Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Based on IPPO, we add the mixing Q module to implement VDPPO.
+Based on IPPO, we add the mixer to implement VDPPO.
 The details can be found in:

 - ``value_mixing_postprocessing``